bokulich-lab/q2-coordinates/README.md

 Additionally, quadtree functionality allows the user to objectively partition a dataset based on x and y coordinate information (for example, longitude and latitude).

 # Install
-We recommend using the functonalities in a conda environment with the required dependencies installed within:
+We recommend using the functionalities in a conda environment with the required dependencies installed within:
 ```
 conda create -y -n q2coord
 conda activate q2coord